 - FoodiesFeed – Great high resolution photos of food.
 While these are aimed at food bloggers, these are perfect for artists painting still lifes.

 - Wikimedia Commons – A great place to go for lots of pictures.
 NOTE: Read the Creative Commons descriptions for each image; some are more restrictive than others.
 Some require attribution.
 Avoid any image labeled with SA (share-alike) as these require posting derivative works under the same license (something you do not want to do!
 This essentially means your drawing or painting is public domain.)
 Try to stick to images labeled CC-0 or CC-BY.

 - Google Images – Has a search feature that allows you to search for copyright-free photos.
-When you perform an image search, underneath the search bar clock on Tools.
-Then select “Labeled for Reuse with Modification” in the Usage Rights dropdown menu (the second from the right).
+When you perform an image search, underneath the search bar click on Tools.
+Then select “Labeled for Reuse with Modification” in the Usage Rights drop-down menu (the second from the right).
 Then you can see only public domain images in their search.

 - Wildlife Reference Photos Excellent selection of wildlife photos.
 Be advised, you must purchase images for a nominal fee (usually $5).
 Attribution is not required but is appreciated.